ABI-DAVID-LIVING-STONE/alx-pre_course/0x01-git/README.md

 this is a new directory
-This is an updated directory
+This is an updated version